-In this section, we introduce the hotspot model and the associated imaging method.
-As shown in reference \cite{10}, our aim is not to study the impact of radiation mechanisms on imaging or flare phenomena, and this model does not incorporate detailed emission spectra from the hotspots.
-We assume the hotspot emission is isotropic and frequency-independent, effectively modeling it as a broadband source with a flat spectrum.
-The plasma is treated as a transparent hotspot, with its emissivity following a Gaussian distribution
+In this section, we describe the hotspot model and the imaging methodology.
+Following Ref. \cite{10}, our goal is not to study the influence of radiation mechanisms on imaging or flare phenomena; thus the model does not incorporate detailed emission spectra.
+We assume isotropic, frequency-independent emission, effectively modeling the hotspot as a broadband source with a flat spectrum.
+The plasma is treated as a transparent hotspot whose emissivity follows a Gaussian distribution

-where $J$ is the emissivity, $s$ is the width of the Gaussian distribution, and $x$ is the distance from the center of the hotspot.
-To image the moving hotspot, it is crucial to trace the trajectory of the light source and its radiative transfer.
-According to equation \eqref{20}, the trajectory of the light source is determined by numerically integrating the geodesic equations in their Hamilton–Jacobi form.
-For radiative transfer, we employ a numerical backward ray-tracing method combined with a fisheye camera model to generate the images.
-The specific computational approach is detailed in Appendix B of reference \cite{5}.
-The camera is placed in the ZAMO reference frame, with its tetrad given by
+where $J$ is the emissivity, $s$ the Gaussian width, and $x$ the distance from the hotspot center.
+To image the moving hotspot, we must trace the source trajectory and its radiative transfer.
+According to \eqref{20}, the trajectory is obtained by numerically integrating the geodesic equations in Hamilton–Jacobi form.
+For radiative transfer, we employ a backward ray-tracing method combined with a fisheye camera model; the computational details are given in Appendix B of Ref. \cite{5}.
+The camera is placed in the ZAMO frame, with its tetrad

-The intensity on the image plane is governed by the radiative transfer equation\cite{6,Zeng:2025kqw,Zeng:2021dlj,Zeng:2021mok}
+The intensity on the image plane is governed by the radiative transfer equation \cite{6,Zeng:2025kqw,Zeng:2021dlj,Zeng:2021mok}

-where $\lambda$ is the affine parameter along the null geodesic, and $I_{\nu}$ and $J_{\nu}$ are the specific intensity and emissivity at frequency $\nu$, respectively.
-In this analysis, the absorption coefficient is neglected.
-Our numerical computations produce a series of snapshots, where the photon arrival time at the image plane equals the orbital time plus the light travel time from the hotspot to the observer.
-Furthermore, in each time frame, we can determine the position of the flux centroid projected onto the camera plane.
-According to the camera definition adopted in reference \cite{5}, the flux projected onto the $(i, j)$-th pixel of the screen is given by \cite{7}
+where $\lambda$ is the affine parameter along the null geodesic, and $I_{\nu}$ and $J_{\nu}$ are the specific intensity and emissivity at frequency $\nu$.
+Absorption is neglected.
+Our numerical scheme produces a series of snapshots, with the photon arrival time equal to the orbital time plus the light travel time from the hotspot to the observer.
+The flux centroid position on the camera plane is determined for each frame.
+According to the camera definition in Ref. \cite{5}, the flux on the $(i,j)$-th pixel is \cite{7}

-where $S$ is the area of a single pixel, $n$ is the total number of pixels along the horizontal or vertical axis, and $i, j$ range from 1 to $n$. $\alpha_{fov}$ is the camera's field of view.
-After obtaining this data, the centroid position $\vec{x}(t)$ of each image can be evaluated by the following equation
+where $S$ is the area of a single pixel, $n$ the number of pixels per dimension ($i,j=1,\dots,n$), and $\alpha_{fov}$ the camera's field of view.
+The centroid position $\vec{x}(t)$ of each image is then